WHO WE ARE?

 - Enhance literacy skills among the children we support.

-- Create and maintain a love for and a habit of reading for kids within families and communities in Victoria.
+- Create and maintain a love for and a habit of reading within families and communities in Australia.

 - Create awareness within the communities about the importance of early literacy development.